ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    The default is 1 but is automatically disabled when the target architecture is AArch32.

--  ``ENABLE_SPM`` : Boolean option to enable the SPCI-based Secure Partition Manager (SPM) implementation.
-   Refer to the :ref:`Secure Partition Manager` guide for more details about this feature.
-Default is 0.

 -  ``ENABLE_SVE_FOR_NS``: Boolean option to enable Scalable Vector Extension (SVE) for the Non-secure world only.
 SVE is an optional architectural feature for AArch64.
 Note that when SVE is enabled for the Non-secure world, access